 Pop-up art galleries – displaying work by designers, photographers or other artists – are becoming extremely popular because they allow immense flexibility, while not requiring a large commitment of time and money.
 A pop-up gallery or store can be a great option for retailers, boutique shops, local artists and designers and even real estate agents.
 Here are some things to take into consideration before you get started!

 1. Concept.
-Your concept should be fresh and original because a pop-up shop or gallery gives you a limited time to display your goods or designs to current fans, while also drawing new people to see your work.
+The concept for your pop-up art gallery should be fresh and original as this gives you a limited time to display your goods or designs to current fans, while also drawing in new people to see your work.

 2. Create.
-You should create a pop-up shop that is relevant to your concept and products and gives your local audience a real taste of who you are as an artist or a shop that showcases your best and newest products or designs.
+Your pop-up art gallery should give your local audience a real taste of who you are as an artist or brand that showcases your best and newest products or designs.

 6. Space.
 Do not make the mistake of thinking any space will do.
-Choose a space that’s appropriate to your concept and the makers involved is critical to the success of your gallery.
+Choose a space that’s appropriate to your concept as this is critical to the success of your gallery.
 A place to find great gallery space is on Storefront.

 7. Timing.
 Pay close attention to the timing of your showing; do not schedule it to coincide with events that might draw away your potential visitors.
 On the flip side, scheduling it on the same weekend as a festival or some other event that will send additional traffic to your pop-up venue can be a very wise move.

 To get you started, here are some stunning galleries available in New York City, Paris, London and Hong Kong.